-The following morning I met my group for breakfast.
+The following morning I met my Group for breakfast.
 The bus took us to Weimar.
-In the past I blogged about important aspects of Goethe's town several times so during the present visit I was rather looking for new perspectives although Weimar's reception was something to get used to.
+In the past, I blogged about essential aspects of Goethe's town several times, so during the present visit, I was instead looking for new perspectives, although Weimar's reception was something to get used to.

 The place became famous after the First World War when a German national assembly met at the theater deliberating and eventually passing the so-called Weimar Constitution.